 Converting Post-Back Earrings

 Many pierced earrings feature a simple post backing.
-It's easy to use a clip-on converter to make these earrings wearable by those who don't have pierced ears.
-To get started, assemble some basic supplies from the jewelry supply aisle of your craft store:
+It's easy to use a clip on converter to make these earrings wearable for people who don't have pierced ears.
+To get started, assemble some basic supplies from the jewelry supply aisle of your craft store.

 - Small end cutters, or wire cutters that will allow you to cut close to the earring